-All patients receiving parenteral nutrition are followed by the Clinical Nutrition Service.
+All patients receiving parenteral nutrition for short bowel disorders at CH&MC are followed by the Department of Surgery as primary or through consults.
 Eligibility for the trial will be discussed on rounds.
 Prior historical and physical information, imaging studies, biopsies, and other available specialized tests will be reviewed by the multidisciplinary team experienced in the diagnosis and treatment of parenteral nutrition associated liver disease.
 Additional biochemical monitoring will be performed as necessary.
-If the patient's status supports consideration of treatment, the option for non-experimental therapy will be investigated.
-A similar process will be utilized for self-referrals and potential patients referred from distant healthcare facilities.
+If the patient's status supports consideration of treatment, the option for experimental therapy will be investigated.
+A similar process will be utilized for self-referrals and potential patients referred from distant healthcare facilities and will be implemented once they have been transferred to our institution.